opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/email-body/embedding-images/README.md

 ### Advantages of content-ID images

-* Images live within the email; API user do not need to host the image separately
+* Images exist entirely within the email; API user do not need to host the image separately
 * Intranet recipients do not need to connect to the Internet to see the image

 ### More Info